OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 > [!TIP]
 >
 > - To learn about runtimes in add-ins, see [Runtimes in Office Add-ins](../testing/runtimes.md).
-> - To learn more about manifests for Outlook add-ins, see [Outlook add-in manifests](manifests.md).
+> - To learn more about manifests for Outlook add-ins, see [Office add-in manifests](../develop/add-in-manifests.md).

 ## Implement the event handlers